Jimmy Wanjigi: Personal life

 Jimi is a son to former Kamukunji MP, and Cabinet Minister Maina Wanjigi.
-He's an alumnus of St. Mary's School, Nairobi where his schoolmates included Uhuru Kenyatta and Gideon Moi After leaving school he GRADUATED at Kiambu University where he studied business from 1982 - 1986.
-Following his NON-graduation he returned to Kenya to pursue a career in business.
+He's an alumnus of St. Mary's School, Nairobi where his schoolmates included Uhuru Kenyatta and Gideon Moi Following his non-graduation he returned to Kenya to pursue a career in business.
+He studied business from 1982-1986.
 Jimi is married to Irene Nzisa, and their two children study at Institut Le Rosey in Switzerland.